+One of the perks of my job is teaching.
 My favorite class ever in Rotterdam has been “Digital Media& Cultural Identities.”
 There are several reasons why I loved it so much.
 First, because it is a class I fully designed myself, while the other classes I teach are sort of pre-prepared and I have less control over them.
 Second, because students are in an international Media, Culture&Society MA programme and they are very diverse and come from all over the world, so I could learn a lot from them sharing their experiences (do you know Weibo’s strategies to censor posts?
 And do you know about hashtag anti-government campaigns in Honduras?
 Well, now I do).
 Third, during my postdoc I worked in a project where, for some reason, “identity” was a trigger word and every time I mentioned it some colleagues would go berserk and say to never use it again.
-So now I’m unleashing my previous repression making entire classes about identity.
+So now that I am no longer in this program I’m unleashing my previous repression making entire classes about identity.

 (In a rush of honesty I told students in this class they’re my favorite.
 Then, students from another class asked me if THEY were my favorite.
 At that point I didn’t know what to say and I have a terrible poker face.
 That’s why you don’t tell students they’re your favorite)

 The class was organized in eight weeks (here there are four terms of two months per year) with three readings each week.
-These are the people whose work we read:
+These are the people whose work we read in 2020-2021:

 In addition to the readings, I also asked students to do some extra activities for class discussion, which included:

 - Watching the Ted Talk “The Danger of a Single Story” by Chimamanda Ngozi Adichie (which is GOOD)